Agnieszka Holland

 Agnieszka Holland (/pl/; born 28 November 1948) is a Polish film and television director and screenwriter, best known for her cultural and political contributions to Polish cinema.
-She began her career as an assistant to directors Krzysztof Zanussi and Andrzej Wajda, and emigrated to France shortly before the 1981 imposition of the martial law in Poland.
+She began her career as an assistant to directors Krzysztof Zanussi and Andrzej Wajda, and immigrated to France shortly before the 1981 imposition of the martial law in Poland.

 Holland is best known for her films Europa Europa (1990), for which she received a Golden Globe Award as well as an Academy Award for Best Adapted Screenplay nomination, The Secret Garden (1993), Angry Harvest and the Holocaust drama In Darkness, the last two of which were nominated for the Academy Award for Best Foreign Language Film.
 In 2017, she received the Alfred Bauer Prize (Silver Bear) for her film Spoor at the Berlin International Film Festival.
 She is also a four-time winner of the Grand Prix at the Gdynia Film Festival.
 In 2020, she was elected President of the European Film Academy.
 In 2023, her film Green Border won the Special Jury Prize at the Venice International Film Festival.

 In her films, Holland often focuses on the individual experiences of people who find themselves on the sidelines of political events.
 A recurring theme she explores is the critique of Nazi and communist crimes.